15 FAQs on email marketing and email newsletters.

 The measurability gives the data necessary to allow optimisation and improvement in your marketing.
 You can test different messages and improve marketing based on facts.
-This means no more meeting room arguments as to what might be better - you can do it, test it and find out what works best.
+This means no more endless discussions - you can do it, test it and find out what works best.

-3. What should I put into a newsletter?
+3. What should I put into an email newsletter?

 Your content is what will keep your customers reading your email.
 After they sign up, they will read your next two or three emails.
 If they like the content they will continue reading, but if they don't they will unsubscribe or emotionally unsubscribe.
 Emotional unsubscribing is when someone will not bother to actually unsubscribe but will continue to receive your newsletter and will simply hit delete without even skimming it.

-In your content don't talk about yourself and how good your company and products are.
+The most effective newsletters deliver information of interest and value to the reader without being full of marketing and sales speak.
 Today's readers are sceptics.
-The most effective newsletters deliver information of interest and value to the reader without being full of marketing and sales speak.
+Don't talk about yourself and how good your company and products are.
 If you provide thoughtful, helpful and insightful information that is of value to your readers on its own, then you will build your relationship and trust so that they will become interested in your products, services and spending money with you.

-4. How often should I send a newsletter?
+4. How often should I send an email newsletter?

 It needs to be regular enough so you are not forgotten and not so frequent that your readers feel spammed.
 Monthly is very common and anything between two weeks and two months is reasonable.
-Be consistent, too; don't send two emails in three weeks and then none for six weeks.
+Be consistent; don't send two emails in three weeks and then none for six weeks.

-5. How can I measure the success of my newsletter?
+5. How can I measure the success of my email newsletter?

 The fundamental metrics are 'delivery', 'open' and 'unique click' rates, expressed as percentages.
-All good e-marketing software and e-marketing agencies will provide these statistics.
+All good email marketing software and specialist agencies will provide these statistics.

-Good figures are delivery over 95 per cent, open over 30 per cent and clicks over 10 per cent.
-However, actual values vary massively.
+Good results are over 95% for delivery, 30% for opens and over 10% for clicks.
+However, response rates vary widely.
 The most significant aspects are campaign data quality and value of content.
 Campaign data quality here includes the accuracy of match of your message to the target audience and the audience history.
 If you are sending the tenth email this month for which there is a low match to readers' interests, then don't expect a good response.

 Content should be short, scannable and in small chunks.
-Readers spend just seconds skimming over emails, picking up on general keywords and topics.
-Should something be relevant from skimming they will then slow down and read more carefully.
+Readers spend just seconds skimming over emails, picking up on general keywords and topics. if they spot something relevant they will slow down and read more carefully.
 Start by writing your email, then remove half the words and then review and remove some more.
 You'll be getting close then to having just the key information.

 But where do you put the full details that you want to share?
 Link from the short, scannable email text to landing pages that contain the full articles and information.